Trade Licence Registration in Dubai

 - Applied for through the Invest in Dubai portal.

 These options give investors flexibility depending on their activities, structure and readiness.
-EGSH assists in determining the most suitable pathway and ensures full compliance with DET requirements.
+EGSH assists in determining the most suitable pathway and manages the submission in compliance with DET requirements.

 Official Fees for Trade Licence Registration in Dubai